-He was considered by many to be the best off spinner in the history of cricket and the Doosra was an important ball for Muttiah Muralitharan.
+He was considered by many to be the best off spin bowler in the history of cricket and the Doosra was an important ball for Muttiah Muralitharan.
 He caused some controversy with his action and his Doosra came under particular scrutiny.

 Murali was no balled by standing umpires during the early stages of his career and he was subsequently sent for testing.
 Those tests proved that he was not infringing regulations and that both his stock delivery, and his Doosra, were perfectly legal.